Yvonne Root

 If that last step seems odd, remember there is no better way to learn about a subject than to teach it to someone else.

-Managing time well is a tool used by successful business people in all industries.
-And, managing your time with purpose is a skill set which you can master through practice.
+Managing time well is a tool successful business people use in all industries.
+Managing your time with purpose is a skill set that you can master through practice.

 This is the second article in a four-part series dealing with organizing your construction business.
 To read the first part, The Hidden Strategy for Construction Subcontractors, link over.
 Upcoming in the series are Technically it is About Organizing the Tech and Organize Your Construction Office Space.